 "An Ethiopian pepper to be discovered to get off the beaten track"

-Plantations - Origins : Ethiopia.
+Plantations - Origin : Ethiopia.

 Warning: Last items in stock!

-The pepper of paradise, also known as maniguette, comes to us from Ethiopia.
-It is also produced in Côte d'Ivoire and Guinea, so it is sometimes called Guinea pepper.
+Pepper of paradise, also known as maniguette, comes to us from Ethiopia.
+It is also produced in Ivory Coast and Guinea, so it is sometimes called Guinea pepper.
 Like many of the peppers I offer on my online spice shop, it is a fake pepper.
 But what exactly is a fake pepper?
 It is a spice that bears this name without belonging to the piper negrum family.
 The pepper of paradise belongs to the zingiberaceae family.
 It is a family of flowering plants to which ginger, cardamom, turmeric, galanga and zedoary belong.
 This spice has been called pepper of paradise since the Middle Ages.
 Indeed, at that time, the maniguette was very popular in France.
 However, nobody knew its origin, so it was decided to name it pepper of paradise.
 Its popularity was, a few centuries ago, mainly due to its ability to replace pepper and its very attractive price.

 Pepper of paradise or maniguette finds its perfect place in all your preparations.
 Its power comes to spice up your dishes wonderfully and give them a whole new dimension.
 It brings this very spicy side of pepper and a tangy flavor that does not leave indifferent.
 Its power makes it a perfect pepper to make a pepper sauce to accompany a nice piece of beef or a duck breast.
 Ground, this pepper comes to perfume a fish papillote with sun vegetables and basmati rice.
 Paradise pepper is also favoured in stuffed vegetables (zucchini, peppers, tomatoes, etc.).
 The use of the maniguette can also be considered for dessert.
 In a crème brûlée or a chocolate fondant, or even in a coffee ganache to fill a lightning bolt, it will give pep to your preparation and create a surprise.